 A timer may help the presenter keep track of their time.

-Think about what tools can measure biometrics and how it would connect with the app.
+Think about what tools can measure biometrics and connect with the app.

 Are users able to change the environment?
 Can they track hand movements?